 Might there still be at least a couple of mills and a museum to keep the history of the industry alive?
 And given the mills' health and safety and/or insurance concerns might that museum have a dedicated tourist railway to ensure that there wasn't a need to run tourist or excursion trains on the mill railway?

-This page explores the fictional history of the 'Capricorn Shire' and its sugar growing industry, with links to enough real history to support the fiction.
+This site explores the fictional history of the 'Capricorn Shire' and its sugar growing industry, with links to enough real history to support the fiction.

-Rockhampton's rail museum with a web site containing an extensive collection of photos and documentation of rail development in Central Queensland.
+Archer Park Rail Museum: Rockhampton's rail museum has a collection of photos and documentation of rail development in Central Queensland.

 The fictitious Capricorn Shire, first settled in the mid-1800s, was not a good environment for sheep 'runs' as sharp coastal grasses tangled into the fleece, both ruining the fleece and causing injury to the carcass itself.
 The first such stations switched to cattle and then to field crops as land was cleared.